acm-uofsc/codeathon-f22-lower/shakespearean-monkeys/README.md

 ## Input Format

-The first line contains *n*, the number of lines in the paragraph we need you to check. *n* lines follow.
+The first line contains *x* and *y*, the number of lines in the paragraph we need you to check and the number of characters in each line, respectively. *n* lines follow.

 ## Constraints